phagmaier/Single-Neuron-Gate/README.md

 Was inspired by tsoding to try and make my own vectorized python version of a simple neural network that is really just a neuron

+## IMPROVMENTS TO MAK
+Back function is not very efficient and for some reason the non vectorized version of this code out performs this version so I need to figure out why that is and possibly make it both more effieicnt and have the answers converge like they do in the non vectorized version.

 ## HELPFUL REFRENCES:
 https://en.wikipedia.org/wiki/Finite_difference